08 Feb Xanax Withdrawal Timeline

 You might notice a change in your appetite and lose weight during Xanax withdrawal as well, so eating healthy and balanced meals during your recovery is especially important.
 A rehab facility will provide healthy meals and snacks.
 Other strategies, like connecting with fellow recovering addicts, making overall healthy choices and utilizing holistic remedies, as well as follow-up therapy treatments, can also be helpful to avoid relapse.

-It’s important to note that leaving a professional detox program early is almost guaranteed to result in relapse, and relapse during the detox period can be deadly.
-Dealing with Xanax withdrawal is extremely difficult, but there is a light at the end of the tunnel, and the best way to avoid relapse is to stay with your rehab program until your withdrawal symptoms have passed.
+It’s important to note that leaving a professional treatment or detox program early is almost guaranteed to result in relapse, and relapse during the detox period can be deadly.
+Dealing with Xanax withdrawal and detoxing from xanax is extremely difficult, but there is a light at the end of the tunnel to long-term recovery, and the best way to avoid relapse while quitting xanax is to stay with your rehab program until your withdrawal symptoms have passed.

 Lautieri, Amanda.
 “Xanax Withdrawals Duration, Dangers, and Treatment,” American Addiction Centers.
 8 Mar.
 2019. https://americanaddictioncenters.org/withdrawal-timelines-treatments/xanax

 “Xanax Withdrawal and Detox.”
 Addiction Center.
 8 Mar.
 2019. https://www.addictioncenter.com/benzodiazepines/xanax/withdrawal-detox/